 What should be considered by aspiring telemed pioneers if they want to conquer the market with their services?
 Let’s begin with constant digitalization and innovations appearing every few months.
 If you think that mobile apps revolutionized the world of medical software, think about artificial intelligence, robots and wearable devices that made it even more advanced and capable.
 You shouldn’t underestimate the power of new technologies.

-Computing algorithms, for example, machine learning, are a chance to create even more advanced telemedicine solutions – for example, remote diagnostics, early cancer cell detection, preparing individual treatments based on the patient’s overall condition.
+Computing algorithms, for example machine learning, are a chance to create even more advanced telemedicine solutions like remote diagnostics, early cancer cell detection and preparing individual treatments based on the patient’s overall condition.
 The possibilities are countless.
 If you want to outrun the competition with your e-health business, you need to think visionary.

 Another thing we should remember is efficiency.
 All groups concerned, including patients, doctors and hospitals, desire it on so many different levels.
 More people want to lower their environmental impact.
 Medical facilities and experts want to cure people as fast as it’s possible.
 Everyone wants to save money.
-In times of crisis, the latter is even more crucial.
+In times of crisis (and the pandemic is still ongoing), the latter is even more crucial.

 Patients that can stay at home and contact their doctor remotely don’t need to use cars or public transport.
 They save time and don’t have to leave work to meet with the doctor during inconvenient hours.

 Moreover, according to a 2019 study conducted by Health Leaders: “Diverting patients from emergency departments with telemedicine can save more than $1,500 per visit.”

 That’s because most cases can be solved outside emergency rooms, with straightforward audio or video consultation.
 Every time a hospital or other medical facility avoids such visits, they save tons of resources.